mia-platform/documentation/docs/console/design-your-projects/custom-resources/use-cases.md

 ### Amazon EC2

 This use case is similar to the AWS Lambda example but focuses on the creation of EC2 instances.
 Users can either generate a Kubernetes CRD to manage EC2 instances through an operator in the cluster or generate Terraform files to manage infrastructure outside of Kubernetes.

 The first approach, using Kubernetes operators, allows users to create and manage EC2 instances directly through their Kubernetes environment.
 The second approach, which involves generating Terraform files, offers a more advanced option for users needing to manage complex cloud infrastructure across multiple environments.

 This flexibility allows users to choose between simple, Kubernetes-native management or more comprehensive infrastructure-as-code practices using Terraform, depending on their project needs.

 ### MongoDB Atlas Creation

+Similarly to [Amazon EC2](#amazon-ec2), it is possible to manage MongoDB Atlas databases with custom resources as well.
-This use case involves managing MongoDB Atlas databases with Kubernetes custom resources.
-Users can manage a MongoDB Atlas database by leveraging a Kubernetes operator, defining essential credentials like username, password, and the database name via Custom Resources in the Console.
+Users can manage a MongoDB Atlas database by leveraging the [Kubernetes operator](https://www.mongodb.com/products/integrations/kubernetes/atlas-kubernetes-operator), defining essential credentials like username, password, and the database name via Custom Resources in the Console.

-For more advanced use cases, users can write a custom resource that generates a Terraform file, which can be used to manage MongoDB Atlas with greater control, including configurations for scaling, backups, and security settings.
+For more advanced use cases, users can write a custom resource that generates Terraform files, which can be used to manage MongoDB Atlas with greater control, including configurations for scaling, backups, and security settings.

 This approach provides a straightforward method for managing small-scale database setups via the Kubernetes operator, while advanced users can opt for full Terraform-based management to integrate MongoDB with broader infrastructure.

 ## Kubernetes-specific Custom Resources